biacosta7/biacosta7/README.md

 ## Hi!
 I'm Beatriz Costa 😊

-I'm a computer science student who is passionate about constantly learning new ways of developing myself, planning and building new solutions to real-life problems with technology. 👩🏻‍💻
+I'm a computer science student who is passionate about constantly learning new ways of developing, planning and building new solutions to real-life problems with technology. 👩🏻‍💻

 <!-- ![Beatriz's GitHub stats](https://github-readme-stats.vercel.app/api?username=biacosta7&show_icons=true&theme=dracula)